kevinctofel/excellent_stream/src/posts/weekly-review-12-15-24.md

 I also want a simple way to capture notes when away from my computer.
 My phone is the obvious choice here.
 So I resurrected some old code I put together last year for a Github CMS interface and hooked it up to my second brain site.

+{% imagePlaceholder "./src/assets/images/blog/IMG_1137.jpeg", "Web interface for second brain notes" %}

 You can see the two test notes I created using this interface: They're just text, converted to Markdown and sent to a specific folder in a Github repo for now.
 It's ugly as sin but functionally it works as an MVP, or minimum viable product.

+{% imagePlaceholder "./src/assets/images/blog/IMG_1138.jpeg", "Test note published" %}

 I do have to alter where I save the text notes because I just shipped them into the December folder of my Journal entries for testing.
 Thinking a "Notes" or "Inbox" folder to hold these is the way to go.
 So I'll keep working on that this week.

 Think I'll call this small utility "GitDatNote".